spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 * **AWS Cloud Storage**: This mode integrates with Amazon EBS block volumes and allows AWS EKS and EC2 based Kubernetes clusters to dynamically attach EBS volumes to worker nodes for Portworx.

-* **Azure Cloud Storage**: This mode integrates with Azure block storage and allows Azure AKS and regular Azure kubernetes clusters to dynamically attach Azure block storage to worker nodes for Portworx.
+* **Azure Cloud Storage**: This mode integrates with Azure block storage and allows Azure AKS and regular Azure Kubernetes clusters to dynamically attach Azure block storage to worker nodes for Portworx.

-* **Google Cloud Storage**: This mode integrates with Google persistent disks and allows GKE and regular Google kubernetes clusters to dynamically attach persistent disks to worker nodes for Portworx.
+* **Google Cloud Storage**: This mode integrates with Google persistent disks and allows GKE and regular Google Kubernetes clusters to dynamically attach persistent disks to worker nodes for Portworx.

-* **VMware vSphere Datastores**: This mode integrates with VMware vSphere storage and allows kubernetes clusters on vSphere to dynamically attach vSAN and regular Datastore disks to worker nodes for Portworx.
+* **VMware vSphere Datastores**: This mode integrates with VMware vSphere storage and allows Kubernetes clusters on vSphere to dynamically attach vSAN and regular Datastore disks to worker nodes for Portworx.

-* **Pure Storage Flash Array**: This mode integrates with Pure Storage Flash Arrays and allows kubernetes clusters to dynamically attach Flash Array disks over iSCSI to worker nodes for Portworx.
+* **Pure Storage Flash Array**: This mode integrates with Pure Storage Flash Arrays and allows Kubernetes clusters to dynamically attach Flash Array disks over iSCSI to worker nodes for Portworx.

 :::tip